edwardheww/BrewStack/README.md

 #### Current behaviour

 The catalogue fetches all beans once on page load and stores them in React state.
-Filters are applied client-side.
+Filters are applied via backend query parameters.
+Text search allows users to find beans by name or tasting note.
 Each bean card opens the original roaster product URL in a new tab.
+Filter category headers are labelled (e.g. `--- Roaster ---`) so users can distinguish category names from filter values.

 #### Data shown